Greece cuts minimum wage as austerity drive begins

 PAINFUL MEASURES

-After a late night vote made necessary after the communist party insisted on a formal count, parliament approved some 3.2 billion euros in spending and pension cuts, kicking off a series of votes on the austerity package this week.
+Later on Tuesday, parliament was due to approve some 3.2 billion euros in spending and pension cuts, kicking off a series of votes on the austerity package this week.

-The measures, which will slash 400 million euros from the defence budget, cut ministries' operating costs by 15 percent and take 386 million euros off pension spending and are aimed at bringing Greece's 2012 deficit to 6.7 percent of GDP.
+The measures, which will slash 400 million euros from the defence budget, cut ministries' operating costs by 15 percent and take 386 million euros off pension spending, are aimed at bringing Greece's 2012 deficit to 6.7 percent of GDP.

 As a result of the cuts, monthly pension payments above 1,300 euros will be reduced by 12 percent.
 In addition, so-called supplementary pensions, which are paid for out of workers' own contributions, will be slashed by up to 30 percent.